Ube Industries (UBEOY) vs. Its Peers Critical Contrast

 |$50.62 million

-Ube Industries has higher revenue and earnings than its rivals.
-Ube Industries is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Ube Industries has higher revenue and earnings than its peers.
+Ube Industries is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

-This table compares Ube Industries and its rivals’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and recommmendations for Ube Industries and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings for Ube Industries and its peers, as provided by MarketBeat.com.

 |Sell Ratings